-My favorite beach is Playa La Audencia which is situated in a small cove at the end of a street which ends in parking along the side of the street.
-This beach is on the same peninsula that the Las Hadas Resort is located on.
-In fact it is off of the same road that you drive to get to the resort.
-I highly recommend getting here early, (like before 9am), as the crowds will fill up the parking spots very quickly.
-There are vendors selling T-shirts and other souvenirs here.
-They price of the souvenirs tend to be quite high priced because they cater to tourists, hotels and guests of Las Hadas resort.
+Playa La Audencia is my favorite beach in the area; it is located alongside a small cove at the end of a street (parking is on the sides of the street).
+This beach is on the same peninsula as Las Hadas Resort – turnoff before reaching the resort.
+I highly recommend arriving early, (before 9am), as visitors fill up the limited number of parking spots very quickly.
+Vendors sell T-shirts and other souvenirs.
+They price of the souvenirs tends to be quite high because they cater to a variety of tourists and guests of Las Hadas Resort.
 They do have a good selection though.
-The T-shirts are priced reasonably.
+Of all the items we saw for sale, the t-shirts were priced the most reasonably.

-All sorts of sea equipment is rented here.
-Do not hesitate to bargain.
-The men renting the equipment will quote you a price depending on how they feel at that particular moment, and chances are they will be feeling quite bad.
-You can rent wave runners (quite expensive at around $40 per 1/2 hour), snorkeling equipment, boards, small boats to tour the bay, and they also give rides on their banana boats.
-The snorkeling equipment (fins, mask, and breather) wasn’t very expensive but it was in bad condition.
-If you have snorkeling equipment already, I would highly suggest bringing it to Manzanillo.
-It will save you the aggravation of having to rent cheap equipment.
+They rent wave runners (quite expensive at around $60 per 1/2 hour), snorkeling equipment, paddle boards, small boats to tour the bay, and also sell tickets for rides on a banana boats.
+The snorkeling equipment (fins, mask, and snorkel) wasn’t very expensive but it was in bad condition.
+If you own snorkeling equipment, I would highly suggest using it rather then renting.
 I found that quality of rental equipment was not dependent on location.
-Every place that I rented equipment from had lousy equipment.
+Every place that I rented equipment from had old and often beaten up equipment.
 The renters let the equipment degrade until someone finally breaks it and then they charge that person extra for breaking their equipment.

-This particular beach is not extremely large, but is big enough to accommodate the general public as well as the guests of the local resorts.
-The waves here are extremely gentle and in fact are among the most easiest to deal with out of all the beaches in the Manzanillo area.
-Snorkeling is fabulous here.
-The southern part of the small bay is the best for this.
-There is an incredible array of variety of fish and sea life lurking just underneath the surface of the waters.
+Playa La Audencia is not a huge beach, but is large enough to accommodate the general public as well as the guests of the local resorts.
+The waves are extremely gentle and among the most easiest to deal with out of all the beaches we experienced in Manzanillo.
+Snorkeling is fabulous with the best conditions in the southern part of the small bay.
+An incredible variety of fish and sea life lurks just underneath the surface of the waters.
 I was swimming with schools of brightly colored orange, red and purple fish.
-The small coves in the bay contained some of the most diverse sea life.
-This would be a great place for an underwater camera.
+The small coves in the bay contained some of the most diverse sea life I have ever seen.
+Bring your GoPro.
 If you have never swam in the ocean before, I would recommend to take a small bottle of freshwater along with you.
 Perhaps hook it to your belt.
 This water will be a welcome relief after swimming in the bay for a while.
-In my case I was constantly sucking in saltwater which makes one quite queasy and having some freshwater along would have helped me out considerably.
+In my case I was constantly sucking in saltwater which was causing some queasiness – having some freshwater along would have eliminated this for sure.

-One large resort is situated about 10 feet from this beach.
-You can tell who is staying at this resort by who is wearing the pink bracelets.
+A large resort is situated about 10 feet from this beach.
+You can people staying at this resort by the ones wearing pink bracelets.
 In my opinion the best part of this beach is on the southern end.
-This part is away from most of the crowds and there is some shade to escape to if necessary.
+This section far enough away from most of the crowds – and also offers some overhanging trees for shade.